 Communication

 The relationship between parents and school is vital.
 We value the key role of parents in their children's education.
 Joint working between home and school leads to much better outcomes for pupils.
-We communicate with parents face to face in twice yearly Parents' Evenings and more informally arranged meetings.
+We communicate with parents face to face in Parent Consultations in the Autumn and Spring Term and more informally arranged meetings.
 We hold workshop meetings when class teachers inform parents about our current curriculum and methods of teaching.
 The headteacher sends regular newsletters which are distributed either by email or paper when required.
 Our website is regularly updated and each class shares photographs and news weekly.
 The website incorporates a password protected VLE and children are encouraged to log in at home and complete tasks,learn spellings and discuss topics in forums etc. The school also has a Facebook page.
 Emails to parents or class groups are a much used form of communication and occasionally messages are sent via the school app.
 The headteacher is at the playground gate greeting parents and children at the beginning and end of the day whenever she is available to do so.
 Parents are able to arrange meetings with their child's teacher before and after school.

 We are delighted to welcome into school parents who are willing to talk to the children about their jobs - we have had talks from, for example policemen, dentists, doctors and vets.
 Parents from other cultural and ethnic backgrounds are asked if they would like to talk about their country of birth and we have enjoyed assemblies on countries including the USA, France, Norway, Estonia, Gambia, Malaysia, South Africa and the Czech Republic.